zionsg/standalone-php-scripts/README.md

 Standalone PHP Scripts
 ======================

-These are utility scripts which should best be run on a localhost machine rather than on a live server.

-Each script contains comments on its purpose and usage.
+Each file is a self-contained PHP class with utility functions and contains comments on its purpose and usage.